mdaskalov/homebridge-tasmota-zbbridge/README.md

 # Binding

 You can add switches to HomeKit to control automations or bind them with other devices or groups for direct control.

 To bind a switch to a light type following commands in the tasmota console.
-(IKEA remotes only support 1 group and can be linked to a light only via group numbers (no direct binding)).
+IKEA remotes only support 1 group and can be linked to a light only via group numbers (no direct binding).

+Note that when a device is bound to a group you have to listen to the group messages to update the device status.
+By default EZSP will not report group messages unless you subscribe to the group.

 1. Add the light to group 100
 ```